xxuan-acoustics/WaveSP-Net/README.md

 ### 7 Inference on a single wav file

-You can use `demo/demo.ipynb` to test a single .wav file by updating its path and performing inference to estimate whether the audio is real or fake.
+You can use `demo/demo.ipynb` to test a single .wav file by replacing its path and performing inference to estimate whether the audio is real or fake.

 ## Citation